Skip to main content

 If yes or unsure, go to Q7.
 If no, skip to Q8.

 Q7.
-As far as you know, does the chemical consist of particles, in an unbound state or as an aggregate or agglomerate, any of which have at least one external dimension in the nanoscale (1-100 nm)?
+As far as you know, does the chemical consist of solid particles, in an unbound state or as an aggregate or agglomerate, any of which have at least one external dimension in the nanoscale (1-100 nm)?

-Note: You could check if there are any claims related to the presence of particles at the nanoscale in technical data sheets and commercial labels for the product containing the chemical.
+Note: You could check if there are any claims related to the presence of solid particles at the nanoscale in technical data sheets and commercial labels for the product containing the chemical.

 If no, go to Q8.
 If yes, go to 3.2: low-risk flavour or fragrance blend introductions or skip to Step 4.